Ethiopia declares state of emergency as Tigrayan forces gain ground | Law-Order

 Ethiopia last imposed such a measure in February 2018 for six months ahead of the transition of power to Abiy.
 Curfews were enforced and people's movements restricted, while thousands of people were detained.
 The Addis Ababa city administration said people should register their weapons and gather in their neighbourhoods.
 House-to-house searches were being conducted and troublemakers arrested, a statement said.

 "Residents can gather in their locality and safeguard their surroundings.
-Those who have weapons but can't take part in safeguarding their surroundings are advised to handover the weapon to the government or their close relatives or friends."
+Those who have weapons but can't take part in safeguarding their surroundings are advised to hand over their weapons to the government or their close relatives or friends."
 Before the announcement, people moved around the capital as normal.

 "I will try to buy food commodities in advance.
 But so far I haven't yet purchased anything," said one woman who asked not to be named.
 The governments of four of Ethiopia's 10 regions also called upon Ethiopians to mobilize to fight against the Tigrayan forces, state-affiliated Fana TV said.